ai-se/leaner/src/README.md

-For details on this directory, see http://github.com/ai-se/leaner.
+For details on this project, see http://github.com/ai-se/leaner.

+For documentation on individual files, see the [doc](../doc) directory.